 Why Lasting Powers of Attorney – what do they do?

 Lasting Power of Attorney allows YOU to decide, in advance, who will look after your Financial Affairs or deal with Health and Welfare decisions for you if you lose the ability to do so, temporarily or permanently.
 An accident, fall or stroke can happen at any time.

 If you don’t have Lasting Power of Attorney, then it is up to the Court of Protection to make those decisions for you until such time as it appoints a “Deputy” to manage money and welfare matters for you.
 As you can imagine, that is a slow and expensive process and the Court of Protection may not appoint the person you would have chosen to look after your interest – indeed, if there is any argument, they may well appoint a solicitor (at your expense) to run your life.
 Is that what you want for yourself (or your parents)?
 Get the strength of Lasting Power of Attorneys around you – as soon as possible.

-Lasting Power of Attorneys are crucial for everyone over 18.
+Lasting Powers of Attorney are crucial for everyone over 18.

-You should have two, your parents should have two and everyone in your family over 18 should have tw0.
+You should have two, your parents should have two and everyone in your family over 18 should have two.
 As should your friends and colleagues!

 Ask for our Free Guide as to Why Lasting Power of Attorney and Legal Planning.

 Why not contact us to organise your Lasting Power of Attorneys now?